 Commercial Operations date

-Seller’s failure to achieve any of the above milestones by the agreed upon milestone dates shall not constitute an Event of Default provided that the Commercial Operation milestone is achieved on or before September 30, 2001.either 0 2006 or May 30, 2008, as agreed upon by Buyer and Seller prior to execution of a Definitive Agreement,3
+Seller’s failure to achieve any of the above milestones by the agreed upon milestone dates shall not constitute an Event of Default.
+If Seller fails to achieve milestones #3 & #4 by their respective dates, Buyer and Seller agree to modify the term of the Definitive Agreement to begin on Seller’s achievement of Commercial Operation and end on either May 30, 2006 or May 30, 2008, as agreed upon by Buyer and Seller prior to execution of a Definitive Agreement, provided that in no event shall the modified term begin on a date later than June 1, 2003.

 Commercial Operation

 Date Guarantee: Seller will guarantee a Commercial Operation date of June 1, 2002 for the Project.
-If the commercial operation date is delayed beyond July 1, 2002, Seller shall, at its discretion, either 1) refund to Buyer the Contract Base Capacity Charge on a daily pro-rata basis for each month beginning with July 2001 or 2) notify Buyer of Sellers’ intent to pay Delay Penalties to Buyer as described below.
-If the Commercial Operation date is not achieved on or before September 30, 20020, subject to Buyer and Seller’s modification of the term described above, Buyer may terminate the contract unless Seller notifies Buyer of its intent to continue to pay Delay Penalties to Buyer.
-June 1, 20012July 15 2001,If Seller achieves Commercial Operation prior to June 1, 2001, Buyer will pay an Early Completion Bonus to Seller.
+If the commercial operation date is delayed beyond July 1, 2002, Seller shall pay Delay Penalties to Buyer as described below.
+If the Commercial Operation date is not achieved on or before September 30, 2002, subject to Buyer and Seller’s modification of the term described above, Buyer may terminate the contract unless Seller notifies Buyer of its intent to continue to pay Delay Penalties to Buyer.
+Seller shall notify Buyer on or before June 1, 2001 if the Project appears unlikely to achieve the Commercial Operations date of June 1, 2002.
+Upon such notice, Buyer and Seller shall have the right, on or before July 15, 2001, to terminate the Definitive Agreement.
+If Seller achieves Commercial Operation prior to June 1, 2001, Buyer will pay an Early Completion Bonus to Seller.

 Delay Penalties: In the event that a Project does not achieve commercial operation by the Guaranteed Commercial Operation Date, unless excused by Force Majeure or Buyer’s non-performance, Seller will: